 This was one of my go-to happy hour spots.
 They have good deals for happy hour, with discount drinks and $5 food options.
 One of the best happy hour food items is the ball park pretzel served with jalapeño queso.
 The soft pretzels are wonderfully chewy.
 They pair well with the queso.

 Rock Bottom is a great place to get bar food, like fried foods and burgers.
 I recommend trying the fried pickles and crispy chicken fingers off the starters menu, or any of the burgers with cajun fries if you are wanting some classic bar food.
 If you want more of an entree, try the chicken fried chicken or mac and cheese.
-They also do have lighter options if you don’t want a heavy meal.

 Must Try: ball park pretzels, fried pickles, chicken fingers, burgers